mmonzoor/CIT591_IMDB/README.md

 ###### Authors: JD, NK, MM

 ## Usage

+Please note, this application needs to connect to an API and requires internet connection.
+Cannot run this project offline.

 Run the following class after compiling to be prompted as a user to navigate the store: